NLeSC/eEcology-CartoDB/setup.md

   * Select tempate = cartodb
   * Deploy # = 1

-To speed up installation the data disk was excluded from the template and a SSD node is used.

 # Perform installation of cartodb

 There was an old vm also called cartodb the hostname is still in cache, so use ip to ssh to it.